Muehlenbeckia australis: Taxonomy

-The species was first described in 1786 by Georg Forster, as Coccoloba australis.
-It was transferred to the genus Muehlenbeckia in 1841 by Carl Meissner.
-Some sources, including Plants of the World Online, regard Muehlenbeckia adpressa as a synonym of this species.
-Others treat them as separate species.
+The species was first described in 1786 by Georg Forster as Coccoloba australis in the Florulae Insularum Australium Prodromus.
+The species was transferred to the genus Muehlenbeckia in 1839 by Carl Meissner.
+There are four recognised homotypic synonyms of the species.
+There are 27 species of the genus Muehlenbeckia currently accepted by the Plants of the World Online taxonomic database.
+These species are native to the Americas, Australasia, and Papuasia.